0k/shyaml/README.rst

                   This ACTION applies to 'sequence' and 'struct' YAML type:

                     get-values{,-0}   ## return list of YAML

+                  This ACTION applies to 'sequence' and 'struct' YAML type:

+                    get-length        ## return length of the list of YAML

                   These ACTION applies to 'struct' YAML type: